Articles/Playbook

 SMEs and Brand Owners: Get Discovered Fast

 For resource-constrained small businesses, Google Ads is a powerful way to boost search visibility and drive targeted traffic.
 Whether you sell handmade goods, physical products, or run a brand eCommerce, using the right keywords and setup ensures you're found exactly when search intent peaks.
-For small brands, Google Ads isn't just a tool for exposure—it’s a scalable way to test the market and build conversion funnels.

 Coaches & Consultants: Capture Search-Intent Leads

 If you're a course instructor, coach, or consultant, Google Ads helps you appear in search results when potential clients are actively looking for your service—leading them to sign-up pages or booking forms.
-This improves lead quality and conversion.
-You can also target based on location, device, or time to reach your ideal audience more precisely.

 eCommerce Operators: Capture Purchase-Ready Traffic